 All premium themes are designed by highly experienced developers and are tested before they are published.
 If something does go wrong with your site, you can get full support.
 There are no restrictions on customizing a theme.
 Furthermore, updating a theme is regular.

-There are some sites that offer nulled or cracked themes as well.
+Some sites offer nulled or cracked themes as well.
 Nulled themes are versions of premium themes that have been hacked, and are available illegally.
 This can put your site at risk.
 Malicious codes hidden within these themes could wreck your website and database or steal your login credentials.

-Although one might be able to save a bit of money, it is important that any website owner avoids using those nulled WordPress themes.
+Although one might be able to save a bit of money, any website owner must avoid using those nulled WordPress themes.

 Regular Updating the WordPress Version